Kinnevik sells out of Rocket Internet for 20 euros/share

-STOCKHOLM, June 8 Swedish investor Kinnevik said on Thursday it had sold its remaining 6.6 percent stake in German ecommerce company Rocket Internet at 20 euros ($22.50) per share to institutional investors.
+STOCKHOLM, June 8 (Reuters) - Swedish investor Kinnevik said on Thursday it had sold its remaining 6.6 percent stake in German ecommerce company Rocket Internet at 20 euros ($22.50) per share to institutional investors.

 Rocket's shares, which have recovered the ground they lost in February when Kinnevik sold half of its stake in the company, were seen down 2.8 percent in early trade in Frankfurt.